Core Service Functionality

 - Click +Group to create a group, e.g. Project 1

 - Drag students into the group

 To import groups from a CSV file - https://community.canvaslms.com/t5/Instructor-Guide/How-do-I-import-groups-in-a-group-set/ta-p/417799

 To do this, you must publish the course first (if it hasn't been already).
 Students can create their own groups and self-enroll.

 There are several large datasets available for use with DSMLP/Datahub.
 To navigate to the directory containing the datasets, use the following command in a terminal:

 As of Summer 2022, all courses have workspaces enabled, which allows the use of a shared course directory that can be accessed in the public directory in JupyterHub.
-By default, this is writeable by the grader account and readable by everyone enrolled in the course.
+By default, this is writeable by the grader account and readable by everyone enrolled in the course, and can be used to store course datasets.
 You can use the chmod/chown commands to change read/write permissions.

 Set up the "nb2canvas" Tool (LTI) in your Canvas course to upload datahub assignments/submissions

 More information: How To: Configure and Use nb2canvas